sambacha/DAVe/README.md

 #### CSRF

-The `CSRF` subsection configures Cross-site request forgery (CSRF) protection.
+The `csrf` subsection configures Cross-site request forgery (CSRF) protection.
 When enabled, the handler will set a XSRF-TOKEN cookie and the client has to send back its value in the X-XSRF-TOKEN header.
 This handler weill be activated only when authentication is enabled.

 | Option | Explanation | Example |
 |--------|-------------|---------|